• Menu

 Revolut Benefits

-• Multi-currency account: Similar to Wise, with Revolut you can receive, keep, and exchange 30+ currencies worldwide, with their multi-currency bank account.
+Multi-currency account: Similar to Wise, with Revolut you can receive, keep, and exchange 30+ currencies worldwide, with their multi-currency bank account.
 Users apply for local account details, depending on their requirements.

-• Budgeting & spending insights: Track spending across different categories, set budgets, and get insights into your financial habits.
+Budgeting & spending insights: Track spending across different categories, set budgets, and get insights into your financial habits.

-• No fees for international spending: Want to buy that croissant in Paris with pounds?
+No fees for international spending: Want to buy that croissant in Paris with pounds?
 No worries – you won’t be charged any additional fees by Revolut, just their currency exchange fee.

-• Travel & lifestyle perks: Depending on their account tier (free, Plus, Premium, Metal, and Ultra) Revolut users earn ‘RevPoints’ on debit card spends.
+Travel & lifestyle perks: Depending on their account tier (free, Plus, Premium, Metal, and Ultra) Revolut users earn ‘RevPoints’ on debit card spends.
 These can then be traded in for Airmiles with different airlines, discounted accommodation, discounts on things to do, and other non-travel based rewards.
 Free standard accounts earn 1 point for every £10 spent, and this increases all the way up to 1 point per £1 spent with their premium ‘Ultra’ account.

 Revolut Drawbacks

-• Lack of transparency with fees: In addition to the above point, some other fees can be confusing, especially for ATM withdrawals.
+Lack of transparency with fees: In addition to the above point, some other fees can be confusing, especially for ATM withdrawals.

 N26

-N26 is a digital bank that originated in Germany and has expanded to most other European countries.
-Until 2020 and 2022, it was also operational in the UK and the USA respectively, but all non-European operations have now ceased.
-This is a real shame, as I’ve been using N26 for over 8 years and I have nothing but good things to say about my experiences with them.
-Unlike Wise and Revolut, N26 operates more like a traditional bank, providing features like direct deposits, overdraft facilities, and comprehensive spending analytics.
+N26 is a digital bank, originating in Germany that has since expanded to most other European countries.
+Until 2020 and 2022, it was also operational in the UK and the US respectively, but all non-European operations have long since ceased.
+This is a real shame, as I’ve been using N26 for over 10 years now and I have nothing but good things to say about my experiences with them.

 N26 Benefits

-• Full-service banking: Includes traditional banking features like direct debits, overdrafts, and savings options.
+Full-service banking: Includes traditional banking features like direct debits, overdrafts, and savings options.
 Premium users also get travel insurance and airline lounge access.

-• Cash 26: for accounts opened in Germany, Spain and Austria, users can withdraw and deposit cash in thousands of local retail stores, simply by generating a scannable barcode in the app.
-Retail staff then scan this barcode and your withdrawal or deposit is then immediately updated in your account.
 CASH26 effectively removes the need for both a debit card and any ATM machine (assuming the shops are still open!).
 CASH26 deposits are charged at 1.5% of the total amount, but the withdrawals are free.
-I regularly use CASH26 for withdrawing money, and it has saved my ass on several occasions!
+I regularly use CASH26 for withdrawing money, and it has saved my butt on many occasions!

-• User-friendly app: The N26 app is sleek, easy to use, and provides real-time spending notifications.
+User-friendly app: The N26 app is sleek, easy to use, and provides real-time spending notifications.

-• European banking license: Money in N26 is protected up to €100,000 by the German Deposit Protection Scheme.
+European banking license: Money in N26 is protected up to €100,000 by the German Deposit Protection Scheme.

 N26 Drawbacks

-• Not available in the UK or the US: this is a pretty big one unfortunately.
-N26 is solely focused on its core European markets, so if you’re resident in the EU or an EEA country, good for you, if not then Wise or Revolut it is!
+Not available in the UK or the US: This is a pretty big one unfortunately.
+N26 is solely focused on its core European markets, so if you’re resident in the EU or an EEA country, good for you, if not, then Wise or Revolut it is!

 Feature Wise Revolut N26